 Cognitive reframing involves identifying and then changing the way you look at a situation, based on “reframing” a thought.
 It’s about shifting your perspective to see things in a new, often more positive or realistic light.
 For example, instead of thinking, “I can never do anything right,” you might reframe that thought to, “I make mistakes sometimes, but I also have many successes,” or “I made a mistake, but I can learn from it.”

 When our thoughts are persistent, distressing, or sucky, gentle reframing (eg 9 Thought Shifts to Try on for Size) might be a helpful tool.
-Reframing is a cognitive behavioral technique where we challenge and (possibly) change unhelpful thought patterns.
+Reframing is what it sounds like — we are trying to “frame” what is going on in a new frame, versus the current frame.

 As an example, a gentle reframe may work when we address the helpful/”helpful” intent behind worry.
 Research suggests that worry intentionally heightens negative feelings, acting as a buffer against further emotional hits from stressors.
 The idea here is that worry attempts to prevent abrupt emotional changes, especially those that tilt towards the negative.
 This consistent state of worry ensures that the emotional lows aren’t too far from their current state.
 Understanding and acknowledging worry’s role can guide towards strategies that are more truly helpful.
-Even knowing that sudden emotional shifts aren’t inherently harmful paves the path to breaking the worry cycle… perhaps with a gentle reframe: “It’s okay Worry, we welcome the waves… We can ride the natural flow of waves; there’s no need for you to add tumultuous waves to brace us.”
+Even knowing that sudden emotional shifts aren’t inherently harmful paves the path to breaking the worry cycle… perhaps with a gentle reframe: “It’s okay Worry, we welcome the waves… We can ride the natural flow of waves; there’s no need for you to add tumultuous waves to brace us.
+You can take a break.
+We’ve got this.”

 But what if gentle reframing isn’t working?
 What if the thoughts are linked to past distressing events?
 What if our neurons helpfully/”helpfully” made sure that anything similar to those events (the threatening content AND other, surrounding, non-threatening content) was remembered for future, automatic helpfulness/”helpfulness”?
 What if part of us took on a protective role so that it could pop up to helpfully/”helpfully” protect us down the line?
 That’s when techniques like Internal Family Systems (IFS) and Havening may be beneficial.